University Initiatives & Partnerships

 The vision of CATSS is to harness the University of Minnesota's world-leading scientific expertise in sensory science to tackle the problems faced by millions of people with sensory deficits, such as low vision or hearing loss.
 With our aging population, sensory deficits that cut people off from their social and physical environment will have an increasingly devastating impact at both the individual and societal levels.

-- MN Sight & Hearing—Hearing Aid Bank of MN
+Minnesota Sight & Hearing Association—Hearing Aid Bank of Minnesota

-Our clinic partners with this group to offer services to people who are in need of hearing-related services.
+Our clinic partners with the Minnesota Sight & Hearing Association to offer services to people who are in need of hearing-related services.

 SLHS recently formed a partnership with Hallym University in Chuncheon, Korea.
 Faculty and student research collaborations, as well as student exchanges, are in the works for the future.